Jingxuan97/joss-submission/paper.md

 Detailed atmospheric characterisation not only grants us insights into individual planets, but can also inform us on how planetary systems form and evolve [@chachan_breaking_2023].
 Using spectroscopic observations, we can constrain the atmospheric properties of hot Jupiters such as chemical composition, thermal structure and aerosol distribution, in a process known as atmospheric retrievals [@irwin_nemesis_2008; @madhusudhan_temperature_2009].
 The main steps involved in atmospheric retrievals are as follows: starting from the data that we wish to analyse, for example emission spectra and transmission spectra of exoplanets [@lee_optimal_2012; @barstow_consistent_2017], we first need to construct a parametric atmosheric model that can be used to simulate the observed data.
-We then explore the parameter space of the atmospheric model to find the parameters that best fit the data using some Bayesian parameter estimation scheme [e.g, @feroz_multimodal_2008].
+We then explore the parameter space of the atmospheric model to find the parameters that best fit the data using some Bayesian parameter estimation scheme [e.g., @feroz_multimodal_2008].
 The resulting posterior distribution of the model parameters can then inform us about the atmospheric properties of the planet.
 There are multiple open-source atmospheric retrieval softwares that have been applied to the analsysis of both solar system and exoplanetary observations, and a catalogue of these softwares can be found in @macdonald_catalog_2023.